 • Nishat Bagh (Garden of Joy): Overlooking Dal Lake, this garden has twelve terraced levels representing the twelve zodiac signs.
 It is known for its wide lawns, colorful flowerbeds, and spectacular sunset views across the lake.

-• Chashme Shahi (Royal Spring): The smallest yet most charming of the Mughal gardens, it is built around a natural spring believed to have medicinal properties.
+• Chashma Shahi (Royal Spring): The smallest yet most charming of the Mughal gardens, it is built around a natural spring believed to have medicinal properties.
 The cool, fresh water flows through stone channels surrounded by vibrant flowers.

 • Pari Mahal (The Fairies’ Abode): Located on a hill above the gardens, this seven-terraced historic structure was once a Buddhist monastery and later an observatory for Prince Dara Shikoh.
 It offers panoramic views of Srinagar, Dal Lake, and the surrounding mountains.